ddeutils/ddedocs/README.md

 when I come back to develop this project again :sweat_smile:)

-This project will keep all good information for **Data Engineer** role, but you will see that it has a lot of knowledge topics do not summarize to my opinion.
-Because of shifting of the DE's technologies so fast.
+This project will keep all good information for **Data Engineer** role, but you will see that it has a lot of knowledge do not summarize to my opinion.
+Because of shifting of the DE's technologies so fast and I do not have time to focus on it.

 I will find my core concept of this project as soon as possible.
 If I do not define the subjective of this way of this project must to go, it will have a lot of confusing